dustinpfister/blog_posts/_posts/js-nan.md

 ## 6 - Conclusion

 So the javaScript NaN value is often the result of faulty operations such as multiplying a number by a string that can not effectively be converted to a number value.
-The vakue can often end up being the result of certain function calls and so forth especially when taking values from user input, so parsing of value should be handled well, or testing for NaN should be preformed.
+The value can often end up being the result of certain function calls and so forth especially when taking values from user input, so parsing of value should be handled well, or testing for NaN should be preformed.

+Sooner or later I will be getting around to editing and expanding this post a bit more, however I think there is only so much more to cover.
+I think that in the future the only thing left to do would be to just write a bit more about various code examples that typicality result in NaN values, and additional ways to not just test for NaN but also to prevent it from happening to begin with.